-The *30th Annual Graduate Student Symposium* will be held on *Thursday, November 14th, 2019*, from 9am to 5pm in Anderson Hall 207.
-The poster presentations and reception will be held in the SAFS lobby, beginning at 5pm.
+The 31st Annual Graduate Student Symposium will be held on Thursday, November 12th, 2020, from 9 am to 4:15 pm on Zoom.
 This event is a wonderful opportunity for SAFS graduate students to share their current, past, or proposed research and get feedback from other students, faculty, and scientists.

 This annual event is sponsored by the Skau Endowment, established in memory of Oscar Skau by his family and friends.

 The University of Washington is committed to providing access, equal opportunity, and reasonable accommodation in its services, programs, activities, education, and employment for individuals with disabilities.
 To request disability accommodation contact the Disability Services Office ten days in advance at 206-543-6450/V, 206-543-6452/TTY, 206-685-7264/FAX, or firstname.lastname@example.org.

 Are you a new grad student and not sure what GSS is or how to be involved?

 We welcome submissions by first-year graduate students!
 You do not need to already have analyzed data to present.
 You are welcome to present previous work or the proposed work you plan to do while here at SAFS.

 We are also always in need of volunteers for both planning and executing the event.
 Feel free to e-mail us with any questions you may have at email@example.com.